allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getBbox(projectionOptions)`

-Get the bounding box of all maps
+Get the bounding box of all maps in the layer

 The result is returned in lon-lat `EPSG:4326` by default.